phnx-im/docs/src/spec/queuing_service.md

 * QsUid: [QS user record auth key](./glossary.md#qs-user-record-auth-key)
 * QsCid: [QS QS client record auth key](./glossary.md#qs-client-record-auth-key)

+All client endpoints additionally require the client to submit a privacy pass token valid under the privacy pass public key of the AS of the same domain as the QS.
+The only two exceptions are the endpoints to dequeue messages and to negotiate a websocket connection.

 ## DS-to-QS communication

 ### Enqueuing messages